Our tour season runs from mid-June to mid-October.

 Vermont’s Burlington Edible History Tour takes you back in time to connect the history of Burlington’s early ethnic groups to their food traditions, when farm to table was a way of life.

-Over a 2-mile walk, you’ll discover the local ethnic history and food traditions of Abenaki, African Americans, Chinese, French Canadians, Germans, Greeks, Irish, Italians, Jews, Lebanese, and Yankees.
-To celebrate their traditions of eating local foods – often from their backyards – we will sample food at five restaurants that serve local foods: Waterside Café at ECHO,Jam Bakery at Maglianero, Honey Road, Penny Cluse, and Juniper Bar & Restaurant.
+During a 1½-mile walk, you’ll discover the local ethnic history and food traditions of Abenaki, African Americans, Chinese, French Canadians, Germans, Greeks, Irish, Italians, Jews, Lebanese, and Yankees.
+To celebrate their traditions of eating local foods – often from their backyards – we will sample food at five restaurants that serve local foods.

 Along the way, you’ll hear about:

-The first recorded food cart on Church Street, Burlington, owned by Jews from Latvia
+The first recorded food cart on Main Street.

 Grapevines growing in backyards; Italians cultivating them for wine, and Lebanese for the leaves to make dolmas

 An Irish meat company that sponsored a German sausage maker who was abandoned at Ellis Island

 The Chinese restaurant owners who became famous for their St Patrick’s Day celebration